Easy3D 2.6.1

 bool snapshot_color ( unsigned int index,

-Snapshots the color render buffer attached to color attachment index into an image file.
+Snapshots the color render buffer attached to color attachment at the given index into an image file.

 Note